 If you think you may have been at risk of lead-related health concerns, please contact your health professional.

-Legacy lead-sheathed telecom cables make up a small portion of the U.S. telecommunications infrastructure network and, where they exist, they are generally in locations that minimize the potential for public contact.
+Lead-sheathed telecom cables make up a small portion of the U.S. telecommunications infrastructure network.

 Lead is present throughout the environment.
 The presence of lead in soil, sediment, or water is not sufficient to conclude that the source of lead is telecom cables.
 The primary and largest sources of lead in the environment include lead from historic leaded gasoline and lead paint, electricity generation, mining, manufacturing, and recycling of lead, lead in various industrial processes and consumer products such as car batteries in hundreds of millions of vehicles nationally, lead in jewelry and toys, lead in ammunition and fishing gear, and many others, not to mention naturally occurring lead in soil and water.
 In fact, about 10 billion pounds of lead is mined annually for use in a wide array of applications.